liferay-labs/icdb/src/pages/confs/2017_jsconf_eu/dynamic_video_in_the_browser.md

 - Real-time graph and timeline modifications
 - Mobile support
 - Integrates with A-Frame
+- Uses WebGL and GLSL shaders for fast image processing
+- Allows using custom GLSL shaders to write personalized effects

 **Reading video.currentTime is not frame accurate** Use `requestAnimationFrame`